Czech hedgehog: Technical details

 The hedgehog is not generally anchored to prevent movement, as it can be effective even if rolled by a large explosion.
 Its effectiveness lies in its dimensions, combined with the fact that a vehicle attempting to drive over it will likely become stuck (and possibly damaged) through rolling on top of the lower bar and lifting its treads (or wheels) off the ground.

-Industrially manufactured Czech hedgehogs were made of three pieces of metal angle (L 140/140/13 mm, length 1.8 m, weight 198 kg; later versions: length 2.1 m, weight 240 kg joined by gusset plates, rivets and bolts, or welded together into a characteristic spatial three-armed cross with each bar at right angles to the other two, this pattern forming the axes of an octahedron.
+Industrially manufactured Czech hedgehogs were made of three pieces of metal angle (L 140/140/13 mm, length 1.8 m, weight 198 kg; later versions: length 2.1 m, weight 240 kg joined by gusset plates, rivets and bolts, or welded together into a characteristic spatial three-armed cross with each bar at right angles to the other two, this pattern forming the axes of an cube.
 Two arms of the hedgehog were connected in the factory, while the third arm was connected on-site by M20 bolts.
 The arms were equipped with square "feet" to prevent sinking into the ground, as well as notches for attaching barbed wire.